christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   zone.

-  1. You will have to walk on the hills.
+  1. **You will have to walk on the hills**.
 This has the mental effect of making you not feel strong.
 We are playing the long game here, not satisfying our ego.
 Try and keep in mind that it will pay off in the weeks and months to come.

-  2. You will find it difficult to train with others.
+  2. **You will find it difficult to train with others**.
 Everyone has different abilities and training methods.
 You are going to find that you are further behind on shorter runs to begin with, and probably further ahead on longer runs feeling fresher while others bonk or exhaust themselves.
 If you run with